naasking/Dynamics.NET/README.md

 deep copying by implementing ICopiable&lt;T&gt;.

-Alternately, you can also manually override the copy function via Type<T>.OverrideCopy method if you're not able to modify an existing type.
+Alternately, you can also manually override the copy function via Type&lt;T&gt;.OverrideCopy method if you're not able to modify an existing type.

 ## Cycle checks